pratyakshm/WinRice/README.md

 # Instructions

 ## How to run:
-1. Download **CleanWin-v0.7.zip** from the latest [release tag](https://github.com/PratyakshM/CleanWin/releases/tag/0.7).
+1. Download the latest executable (Normal or GUI variant) from the latest [Release](https://github.com/pratyakshm/CleanWin/releases/tag/0.7.1).
-2. Extract the contents of the ZIP file into your C: drive and launch **Start.bat**.
+2. Launch the executable and give it administrator privileges once it asks.

 ## List of tasks:
 This section contains the list of tasks that CleanWin performs.
 They're grouped in the following categories (sorted by alphabetical order):